dj-wasabi/ansible-zabbix-server/README.md

 So, you'll need one of those operating systems.. :-) Please sent Pull Requests or suggestions when you want to use this role for other Operating systems.

-##Zabbix Versions
+## Zabbix Versions

-See the following list of supported Operating systems with the Zabbix releases:
+See the following list of supported Operating systems with the Zabbix releases.

-Zabbix 3.2:
+### Zabbix 3.2

   * CentOS 7.x
   * Amazon 7.x